Visited: June 2017

 Gozo Island is a smaller, much quieter, less touristic and relaxed island that the bigger brother.
 We crossed five kilometers gap between the islands on a ferry and circle the island anti-clock directions by car.
 We visited some interesting spots, had a swim in a quiet bay and drove back to Valletta in the evening.

-Dwejra with some of Gozo`s most stunning coastal formations and cliffs offering beautiful sunset, which was the perfect ending of a day trip to this island.
-Even without the Azure Window – also known as the Dwejra Window, the area is quite stunning and beautiful to explore.
-The limestone feature, which was in Dwejra Bay close to the Inland Sea and Fungus Rock, was one of the island’s major tourist attractions until it collapsed in stormy weather on 8th March 2017 after a period of heavy storms, leaving nothing visible above the water.
+The limestone feature, which was standing in Dwejra Bay, close to the Inland Sea and Fungus Rock, was one of the island’s major tourist attractions until it collapsed in stormy weather on 8th March 2017, after a period of heavy storms, leaving nothing visible above the water.

-Malta is a perfect holiday destination in the Mediterranean Sea offering the cleanest bathing waters and perfect balance between raw nature and comfort with facilities.
+Malta is a perfect holiday destination in the Mediterranean Sea, offering clean bathing waters and perfect balance between raw nature and comfort with facilities.
 Air connection with mainland Europe is good as well as inexpensive, people know how to treat tourists, food is delicious, prices reasonable.
 It seems that massive tourism is not present to extend as in some other top summer destinations in Europe.

-On the other site historical heritage in and around the capital Valletta is long and colorful, marked by Carthaginians, the Romans and the Byzantines, who left their traces on the Islands.
-The Arabs let an important mark on the language of the Maltese, Napoleon Bonaparte took over for a short time until British took over ruling in Malta for over one and a half centuries until 1964, when Malta became independent.
+Historical heritage in and around the capital Valletta is long and colorful, marked by Carthaginians, the Romans and the Byzantines, who left their traces on the Islands.
+The Arabs let an important mark on the language of the Maltese, Napoleon Bonaparte was in charge for a short time until British took over ruling in Malta for over one and a half centuries until 1964, when Malta became independent.

-British connection is strongly present even today, when Malta`s identification with Europe remains strong, emphasizing nationalism and neutrality, forming a cultural bridge between Europe and northern Africa.
+British connection is strongly present even today, when Malta’s identification with Europe remains strong, emphasizing nationalism and neutrality, forming a cultural bridge between Europe and North Africa.